 the deep U-plunge strapless backless bra REview (For a D+ Cup)

-Next up, the deep U-plunge strapless backless bra.
+Next up, is the deep U-plunge strapless backless bra.

 Unlike the Le Lusion bra, this was not the worst thing I’ve ever put on my body, but it was still a short step away from useless.